eslint/markdown/docs/processors/markdown.md

 Unless a fenced code block's syntax appears as a file extension in file patterns in your config file, it will be ignored.

-**Important:** You cannot combine this processor and Markdown-specific linting rules.
-When the processor is applied to a file, ESLint lints only the code blocks that the processor extracts — the Markdown content itself is not linted, and any Markdown rules configured for the file are silently ignored without an error or warning.
-This is an ESLint limitation.
+**Important:** You cannot combine this processor and Markdown-specific linting rules in a single ESLint run.
+When the processor is applied to a file, ESLint lints only the code blocks that the processor extracts; any Markdown-specific rules configured for the original file are silently ignored.
+This is a current limitation of ESLint processors.
 See [Workarounds](#workarounds) for ways to lint both.

 ## Basic Configuration